Jinzhong Shanxi, China Travel Guide

 Jinzhong has several long-distance bus stations, including Jinzhong Long-Distance Bus Station and Yuci Bus Station.
 Buses connect to the surrounding cities in Shanxi and some neighboring provinces.

 Foreigners cannot legally drive inside China with an International Driving Permit.
-A Chinese driving license is required, which involves a written test and perhaps a practical test.
+A Chinese person driving license is required, which involves a written test and perhaps a practical test.

 Taiyuan Wusu International Airport (TYN) offers basic amenities for departing travelers, ensuring a comfortable wait before your journey.